 As mentioned on our previous newsletter, YOU, our Membership, will determine where this continuum goes after our first session with Jim and Chad.
 Your requests will drive this continuum, so come with questions.
 What to do, what not to do, how to communicate, how to move up in this remote environment, how to handle conflict, how to stay on track, etc. We are planning on officially kicking this off at the end of November.

 CommunITy Day Collaborations

-If you are interested in volunteering, see our volunteer webpage, and send an email to email@example.com to let us
+If you are interested in volunteering, see our volunteer webpage, and fill the form to let us know the following:

 1. What committee(s) you are interested in?